mjlodge/ortalctl/README.md

 the collection of services running on embedded hardware.
-The `Dockerfile` is provided, and that is the easiest way to build it, but you are not forced to use Docker and can just run `sudo node ortalctl.js` provided you have installed the dependencies, `pigpio` and `express`.
+The `Dockerfile` is provided, and that is the easiest way to build it, but you are not forced to use Docker and can just run `sudo node ortalctl.js` provided you have installed the dependencies, `pigpio` and `restify`.

 ## Use at your own risk

-This is a program that controls a physical device, which means it's possible to cause physical damage if improperly operated.
+This is a program that controls a physical device, which means it's possible to cause physical damage if improperly configured.
 There is no warranty of any kind with this software (see LICENSE file) -- use it at your own risk.

 ## Hardware configuration